ProgramCpp/okotron/ADR/authorization.md

 ## okto auhthorization flow.

-okto account is managed by user's google account. oktron must request user authorization to access okto API's.
+okto account is managed by user's google account. okotron must request user authorization to access okto API's.

 ### requirements
 1. do not expose telegram chat_id. it is not a secret key and not managed by the bot. redact chat_id.